The formal affine Demazure algebra and real finite reflection groups: Introduction

-In the present paper, we extend the formal affine Demazure algebra, $\mathbf{D}_F,$ of \cite{HMSZ} to root systems of finite reflection groups and call the resulting object the Demazure submodule $\mathcal{D}$.
-We show that various results in \cite{CPZ}, \cite{CZZ1}, and \cite{HMSZ} are readily generalized to finite reflection groups, such as the divisibity of regular elements in \cref{cor:divisible} and the description of the Demazure submodule in terms of generators and relations when the ground ring $R$ is specialized to $\mathbb{R}$ in \cref{thm:basis-theorem}.
-After dealing with this general theory, we turn our focus to dihedral groups.
-In our main result, \cref{thm:linear-combo2}, we compute several structure coefficients that appear in a braid relation among the Demazure elements.
-We also compute all coefficients of this braid relation for root systems of the dihedral groups $I_2(5)$ and $I_2(7)$ in \cref{ex:order-5} and \cref{ex:order-7}.
-Note that similar coefficients appear in \cite[Prop.
-6.8]{HMSZ} and implicitly in \cite[Section 8]{GR13} for crystallographic root systems, but general formulas of these coefficients have so far remained unknown in the literature.
+The second goal of this paper is to extend the formal affine Demazure algebra of \cite{HMSZ} to all real finite reflection groups.
+We first define the formal affine Demazure algebra $\mathbf{D}_{F}$ for all real finite reflection groups using the formal group ring $R\llbracket\Lambda\rrbracket_F$.
+We then show that several results in \cite{CZZ1,HMSZ} regarding the crystallographic formal affine Demazure algebra extend to all real finite reflection groups.
+In particular, we describe $\mathbf{D}_{F}$ in terms of generators and relations in \cref{thm:basis-theorem}, as was done in \cite[Thm.
+7.9]{CZZ1}.
+We then compute several structure coefficients that appear in a braid relation among the formal Demazure elements (see \cref{thm:linear-combo2}), and we introduce a seemingly new formula involving the formal Demazure elements in the process (see \cref{cor:linear-combo-2}).
+In addition, we compute all structure coefficients for the dihedral groups $I_2(5)$ and $I_2(7)$ in \cref{ex:order-5} and \cref{ex:order-7}, and the reflection groups $H_3$ and $H_4$ in \cref{ex:H3} and \cref{ex:H4}.
+The formulas for the structure coefficients that we obtain in this paper generalize several formulas that appear in the literature, such as the formulas in \cite[Prop.
+6.8]{HMSZ} and \cite[Section 8]{GR13}, to all real finite reflection groups.